SeriousHoax/AnythingLinux/README.md

 ## Any Distribution

 ### Enable [syntax highlighting](https://en.wikipedia.org/wiki/Syntax_highlighting) for [nano](https://www.nano-editor.org)
+Copy and paste the code into your Terminal.
+It will download the `nano-syntax-highlighting.sh` script from this repository to your home directory, download all the required files from [nano-syntax-highlighting](https://github.com/galenguyer/nano-syntax-highlighting) and configure them on your system
 ```
 curl -o ~/nano-syntax-highlighting.sh https://raw.githubusercontent.com/SeriousHoax/AnythingLinux/refs/heads/main/nano-syntax-highlighting.sh && chmod +x ~/nano-syntax-highlighting.sh && ~/nano-syntax-highlighting.sh
 ```